Robinpig/Note/docs/CS/DB/Redis/persist.md

 ## Introduction

-Redis uses a persistence model based on the `fork()` system call in order to create a process with the same (shared) memory content of the main Redis process.
-This secondary process dumps the content of the memory on disk.
-This is used by `rdb.c` to create the snapshots on disk and by `aof.c` in order to perform the AOF rewrite when the append only file gets too big.

-The implementation inside `aof.c` has additional functions in order to implement an API that allows commands to append new commands into the AOF file as clients execute them.

-The `call()` function defined inside `server.c` is responsible for calling the functions that in turn will write the commands into the AOF.

 Redis provides a different range of persistence options:

 - **RDB** (Redis Database): The RDB persistence performs point-in-time snapshots of your dataset at specified intervals.
 - **AOF** (Append Only File): The AOF persistence logs every write operation received by the server, that will be played again at server startup, reconstructing the original dataset.
   Commands are logged using the same format as the Redis protocol itself, in an append-only fashion.
-Redis is able to rewrite the log in the background when it gets too big.
+Redis is able to [rewrite the log](/docs/CS/DB/Redis/persist.md?id=rewriting) in the background when it gets too big.
 - **No persistence**: If you wish, you can disable persistence completely, if you want your data to just exist as long as the server is running.
 - **RDB + AOF**: It is possible to combine both AOF and RDB in the same instance.
   Notice that, in this case, when Redis restarts the AOF file will be used to reconstruct the original dataset since it is guaranteed to be the most complete.

 The most important thing to understand is the different trade-offs between the RDB and AOF persistence.
-Let's start with RDB:

-Redis uses a persistence model based on the `fork()`system call in order to create a thread with the same (shared) memory content of the main Redis thread.
-This secondary thread dumps the content of the memory on disk.
-This is used by `rdb.c` to create the snapshots on disk and by `aof.c` in order to perform the AOF rewrite when the append only file gets too big.

 ## RDB